confluentinc/ksql/docs-md/developer-guide/create-a-stream.md

 !!! note
       A SELECT statement by itself is a *non-persistent* continuous query.
-The result of a SELECT statement isn't persisted in a Kafka topic and is only printed in the KSQL console.
+The result of a SELECT statement isn't persisted in a Kafka topic and is only printed in the ksqlDB console.
 Don't confuse persistent queries created by CREATE STREAM AS SELECT with the streaming query result from a SELECT statement.